mahmoudsultan/insurec/README.md

 ## Description

-RESTful PoC API for Insurance Recommendations (or Listings in general) based on user traits determinded by set of questions.
+POC RESTful API for Insurance Recommendations (or Listings in general) based on user traits determined by a set of inputs such as a questionnaire.

 ## ERD and Design